Are your emails and attachments safe from prying eyes?

 Website | Posteo.de |

-- There is no spam folder (all emails are either delivered to your inbox or rejected).
+- There is no designated spam folder (emails are either sent to the inbox or not accepted).

-Posteo also supports completely anonymous registration and anonymous payments – even allowing you to send cash in the mail for no digital trail.
-(We see this trend with VPN services as well.)
+Posteo also supports anonymous registration and anonymous payments – even allowing you to send cash in the mail for no digital trail.
+This is a trend we’ve seen with VPN services as well.
 And if you pay with a credit card, PayPal, or some other digital method, they manually separate account details from payment info.

 + Pros